ekoindia/openapi-spec/markdown/README.md

 ### 7.3 Get Document from DigiLocker API
-This API is used to get your customer's document details from DigiLocker.
+Use this API to get your customer's document details from DigiLocker.

 #### Details
 - **Method:** GET
 - **URL Endpoint:** /tools/kyc/digilocker/document/{document_type}
 - **Request Structure:**
   - **document_type** (string, required): The type of document to be verified.
 Currently, only "AADHAAR" is supported.
-Defaults to AADHAAR.
+Defaults to "AADHAAR".
   - **initiator_id** (string, required): Your registered mobile number (See Platform Credentials for UAT).
   - **client_ref_id** (string, required): A unique ID for every API call generated at your end.
   - **reference_id** (string, required): A unique ID that you receive in the response of Create DigiLocker URL API.